UN: Biden calls for unity as world faces 'decisive decade' | DW | 21.09.2021

 "At the same time, it will be impossible to address dramatic economic and development challenges, while the world's two largest economies are at odds with each other," he said, adding that he believes that the world is moving towards "two divergent approaches" in economic, military and geopolitical strategies.
 "This is a recipe for a trouble."

-Brazilian President Jair Bolsonaro spoke ahead of Biden, while Chinese President Xi Jinping was also set to address the assembly.
+Brazilian President Jair Bolsonaro spoke ahead of Biden, while Chinese President Xi Jinping who is set to deliver a video address.

 Several high-profile meetings are being held on the sidelines of the event.
 This includes a pandemic response summit hosted by President Biden and an EU Foreign Ministers' meeting to address the diplomatic crisis between France, the US, and Australia.